**50% of people could achieve a quote of £740.70 per year for their van insurance based on Compare the Market data in November 2020.

 What additional cover should I consider alongside standard van insurance?

-For total peace of mind, you might want to kit your policy out with some optional extras.
-These could include:
+For total peace of mind, you might want to kit your policy out with some optional extras:

-- legal cover could take care of some legal costs (for yourself or others) in the event of an accident that wasn’t your fault
+- legal cover could take care of some legal costs (for yourself or others) if you’re involved in an accident that wasn’t your fault

 - courtesy vans are temporary vehicles that you can use to get back on the road if your van is out of action

-If you’re comparing business van insurance, otherwise known as commercial van insurance, you may also want to explore these business insurance products (although please note, you can’t compare breakdown insurance for business use or tool insurance with us):
+If you’re comparing commercial van insurance, you may also want to explore these business insurance products:

-- public liability insurance - if you’re self-employed, this will cover you against claims from members of the public who’ve been injured as a result of your actions at work
+- public liability insurance - if you’re self-employed, this will cover you against claims from members of the public who’ve been injured due to your actions at work

 - employers’ liability insurance - if you’re self-employed, this will cover you for claims of negligence made against you by employees

-- tool insurance - covers the equipment you might keep in your van against theft.
+- tool insurance - this covers the cost of replacing equipment you might keep in your van if it’s stolen.
+Please note, you can’t compare tool insurance with us

 Is there a minimum age for van insurance?